 If you are injured or unable to communicate, medical staff will need to know quickly that you are on dialysis and other important facts about your health.
 One way to alert people to your health needs is to wear a medical ID on a bracelet or necklace.
-These medical IDs show an internationally recognized symbol to alert responders of medical conditions.
-They can be specified to list any medical information that may need to be relayed in the event of an emergency.
+These IDs show an internationally recognized symbol that lets people know your medical diagnosis, such as "diabetes."
 It also provides a phone number that medical staff can call to get more detailed medical information about you.
 The ID also comes with a medical information card, which has important information about your health.
-It is important to carry this medical information card with you at all times.
+It is important to carry this information card in your wallet.
 Wearing a medical ID at all times helps ensure that you get the care you need, and that you don't get care that could be harmful to someone with your medical condition.